eriicafes/tmpl/README.md

 }
 ```

-## Layouts templates
+## Layouts

-Templates with layouts are rendered by rendering the parent template and defining a block to fill the template's slot.
+Templates with layouts render their layout template and define a block to fill the layout template's slot.
+See the example below:

 ### Directory structure